steodose/March-Madness/README.md

 - **Number of Simulations**: Increase or decrease the `num_simulations` variable to change the simulation's accuracy and runtime.
 - **Team Ratings**: Update the input CSV file with current or alternative ratings to simulate different tournament outcomes.

-## Contributing

-Contributions to improve the simulation or extend its capabilities are welcome.
-Please feel free to fork the repository and submit pull requests.

 ## License